-- 1. Our aim is to give you a good service at all times.
-However, if you have a complaint you are invited to let us know as soon as possible.
-It is not necessary to involve solicitors in order to make your complaint but you are free to do so should you wish. - 2.
-Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has time limits in which a complaint must be raised with them.
+- 2. Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has time limits in which a complaint must be raised with them.
 The time limits are: - a.
 The act or omission, or when the complainant should reasonably have known there was cause for complaint, must have been after 5 October 2010; and - b.
-The complainant must refer the complaint to the Legal Ombudsman no later than six years from the act/omission, or three years from when the complainant should reasonably have known there was cause for complaint. - c.
+The complainant must refer the complaint to the Legal Ombudsman within one year of the date of the act or omission about which they are concerned or within one year of the complainant realising there was a concern. - c.
 The complainant must also refer the complaint to the Legal Ombudsman within six months of the complaint receiving a final response from their lawyer, if that response complies with the requirements in rule 4.4 of the Scheme Rules (which requires the response to include prominently an explanation that the Legal Ombudsman was available if the complainant remained dissatisfied, and the provision of full contact details for the Ombudsman and a warning that the complaint must be referred to them within six months). - 3.
 Chambers must have regard to that timeframe when deciding whether they are able to investigate your complaint.
 Chambers will not therefore usually deal with complaints that fall outside of the Legal Ombudsman's time limits.
 The Ombudsman can extend the time limit in exceptional circumstances. - 4.
 The Ombudsman will also only deal with complaints from consumers.
 This means that only complaints from the barrister's client are within their jurisdiction.
 Non-clients who are not satisfied with the outcome of the Chambers' investigation should contact the Bar Standards Board rather than the Legal Ombudsman. - 5.
 It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
 This is because the ability of Chambers to satisfactorily investigate and resolve such matters is limited and complaints of this nature are often better suited to the disciplinary processes maintained by the Bar Standards Board.
-Therefore, Chambers will make an initial assessment of the complaint and if they feel that the issues raised cannot be satisfactorily resolved through the Chambers complaints process they will refer you to the Bar Standards Board.
+Therefore, Chambers will make an initial assessment of any complaint made by a non-client and if Chambers feels that the issues raised cannot be satisfactorily resolved through the Chambers complaints process they will refer you to the Bar Standards Board.